Nonprofit Business & Social Enterprise

-Evangel’s Nonprofit Business & Social Enterprise major is a comprehensive major that enables student to integrate our excellent core of business courses with requirements and electives from management, marketing and nonprofit courses along with 18 elective credits that can incorporate a minor in social work, criminal justice, intercultural studies (missions), international studies, biblical studies, broadcasting, digital arts, electronic media, film, journalism, photography, TESOL/TEFL, leadership, music business/technology, recreation or other areas with the objective of enabling a student to combine their interest in a vocational area with managing or promoting a nonprofit organization.
+Evangel’s Nonprofit Business & Social Enterprise major is a comprehensive major consisting of 72 credit hours that enables student to integrate our business foundation courses with requirements and electives from management, marketing and specific nonprofit courses.
+Students can use 18 elective credits to select a management emphasis, promotion/social enterprise emphasis, or to incorporate a minor in social work, criminal justice, intercultural studies (missions), international studies, biblical studies, broadcasting, digital arts, electronic media, film, journalism, photography, TESOL/TEFL, leadership, music technology, recreation or other areas with the objective of enabling a student to combine their vocational interest with managing or promoting a nonprofit organization.

 Evangel’s location, mission and extensive network of alumni who are already serving in nonprofit leadership gives us access to people and resources that can bring real world experience into the learning process through adjunct faculty, guest lectures and seminars, mentors, special projects and a significant field experience.

 Program Plan (pdf)

 |Want to see exactly what classes you will take?
 The Program Plan (sometimes called a degree sheet) includes all specific requirements - including University proficiencies, Frameworks courses and degree requirements.|